max-young/max-young.github.io/_posts/mobile/react_native/2025-02-18-react native.md

 2. npk version error

    the version of npk in android/build.gradle should be same as that in android studio.
+   maybe you need to downoad old version ntk: <https://github.com/android/ndk/wiki/Unsupported-Downloads>

 ### Debug